RSCJacksonLab/landscapy/docs/cookbook/topology/effective-resistance-contract.md

 density, with `numpy.nan` for undefined degree, clustering, and path length.
 A singleton has zero degree, clustering, path length, and density.

-`graph_spectral_analysis()` returns empty spectral arrays for an empty graph and a single zero eigenvalue for a singleton.
-Neither schema includes a spectral gap.